anthroviz/meta/progress.md

 # Current Projects and Positions

 Keeping track of my work and projects, voluntary or otherwise.
-Last updated Oct 22, 2015
+Last updated Nov 18, 2015

 ### School and Work